 - What cameras and equipment have you worked with the most?

 If a certain camera has the specs the client needs, then that is the one I will shoot on.
 I’m not tied to any specific camera brand, though each has its own list of pros and cons.
-For the past several years, I have worked with the Canon C300 and C300 Mkii as my main go-to camera’s in my kit.
-However, I love working with all types of cameras and have been trained by AbelCine on the Arri Alexa Mini and the Sony F5/55’s as well as have shot on a regular basis with the Sony F5, F55 and FS7s as needed or requested by clients.
-I’ve now switched over to the Sony F5 as my main camera, which I can say I am super pleased with, especially for my B-Camera I’ve been using a Sony A7Sii to match.
-My A7Sii has proven to be a workhorse both in interview settings and on my Ronin-S gimbal.
-My light kit has a variety of types of fixtures from Arri Tungsten fixtures, to KinoFlow Diva’s, Bron Kobold all-weather HMI’s (for those tropical storms and hurricane coverage days) and a few LitePanel Astra 6X’s.
+For several years, I have worked with the Canon C300 and C300 Mkii and then later to the Sony F5 and 55s as my main go-to camera’s in my kit.
+However, I love working with all types of cameras and have been trained by AbelCine on the Arri Alexa Mini as well as the entire lineup from RED.
+A few years ago I upgraded to the Sony Fx9 and an FX3 as a secondary camera that I have with me at all times.
 I’m a total gear nut, and I can talk about this all day!

 - Do you specialize in a specific shoot style?